 - Hence press CTRL+SHIFT+ENTER to provide an array inside the formula.

 - In conclusion, you will get the value in the newly chosen rows according to your product.
 Simple isn’t it?

-3 Simple Methods to Copy Array Formula in Excel
+How to Copy Array Formula in Excel: 3 Simple Methods

 In the following, I have described 3 simple and quick ways to copy array formula in Excel.